dmyoung1994/FindSenpai/README.md

 - Randomize speed as well
 - Pay to stay on level
 - Reach out to people to see if they'll let me use their stuff
+- Impliment score system where score on level = (level * 10) and add a reduction for time taken to complete level at certain intervals
+- 10000 score = 1 senpai token
+- 100 senpai tokens = new characters
+- 100 senpai tokens = $5